Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

-The theory of spans is a finitary algebraic theory, and so limits, filtered colimits, and quotients by groupoid relations are computed in $\mathbf{Set}$; this remains true with $\mathbf{Set}$ replaced by any (elementary) topos.
+The theory of $\B$-modules is a finitary algebraic theory, and so limits, filtered colimits, and quotients by groupoid relations are computed in $\mathbf{Set}$; this remains true with $\mathbf{Set}$ replaced by any topos.
 The following (proposition \ref{SPAN-prop-bicomp}) also remains true in that generality.